pansay/linguistica/content/posts/2017-09-17_dash-in-russian.md

 > Pochopili jsme to proto, že jsme sami patřili k oněm přítomným, k onomu mohutnému, na celé zeměkouli ojedinělému kmeni zeků neboli muklů, kteří jedině byli s to s chutí pozřít mloka.
 >Kolyma byla největší a nejproslulejší ostrov, pól krutosti oné podivné země Gulag, roztříštěné svou geografií na souostroví, avšak stmelené svou psychologií v kontinent, oné skoro neviditelné a nehmatatelné země, jež byla zalidněna národem zeků.

+It introduces an alternate term for *zek*, *[mukl](https://cs.wikipedia.org/wiki/Mukl)*, which is a reverse acronym for *muž určený k likvidaci* [cs] (man destined for liquidation), and was widely used in relation to the Czechoslovak version of the concentration camps, the [TNP](https://cs.wikipedia.org/wiki/T%C3%A1bor_nucen%C3%A9_pr%C3%A1ce)s
+.

 How did you immigrate into this particular country?
 Well, as Солженицын says, the fastest way was through *арест* [ru] -- arrest in English, same Old French etymology through German.
 But how to get arrested?
-Well, you had to become a...

-hostis publicus

-But the *lettres de noblesse* [fr] were given to the term through Robespierre as "ennemi du peuple" [fr]
+Well, you had to become an enemy of the people (враг народа), ideally an enemy of the workers ([враг трудящихся](https://ru.wikipedia.org/wiki/58-%D1%8F_%D1%81%D1%82%D0%B0%D1%82%D1%8C%D1%8F)).
+The concept dates back all the way to the Roman republic (*hostis publicus* [la]), but was undoubtedely given its *lettres de noblesse* [fr] through Robespierre as *[ennemi du peuple](http://gallica.bnf.fr/ark:/12148/bpt6k56373g/f2.image)* [fr] during *la Terreur* [fr].